mindaffect/pymindaffectBCI/docs/source/overview.rst

  * Game Designers:  Do you want to add brain controls to an existing game?
 Or make a new game including Brain controls as a novel interaction modality?
 You can easily do this, in a cross-platform way, using our `unity <https://unity.com>`_ plugin available `here <https://github.com/mindaffect/unitymindaffectBCI>`_.

  * Patient Technical Support Teams: One of the key motivators behind the MindAffect team is to make BCIs available to improve peoples lives.
-We can help some patients directly ourselves, but cannot support every possible patient and their environment.
+We can help some patients directly ourselves https://youtu.be/cCmHZb5vfso?t=47, but cannot support every possible patient and their environment.
 Instead, we try to provide the tools so patient support teams can themselves fit the BCI to their patients needs.
-For this, we provide a basic text communication application out-of-the-box, with guidance on how to customise this for their users needs, for example for fewer or more letters, or control of novel output devices.
+For this, we provide a basic text communication application out-of-the-box, with guidance on how to customise this for their users needs, for example different alphabets, or control of novel output devices.

  * Hackers and Makers: Do you want to add brain control to your raspberry-pi robot, Lego robot, sphero or drone?
-Now you can, either by using a simple control app on your laptop, or (more fun) by adding LEDs or LASERS(!!!) to your robot for direct control.
+Now you can, either by using a simple control app on your laptop, or (more fun) by adding LEDs or LASERS(!!!) https://youtu.be/brN0YOg1AvY to your robot for direct control.
 We provide examples for driving LEDs from a raspberry Pi, and are happy to help using other hacker boards (micro:bit) or even the LEDs on your drone.

 Neuroscience Students and Researchers
 +++++++++++++++++++++++++++++++++++++